paper7745/SOIP/README.md

 ## Demo
 In this demo, you will be the reference face.
 Therefore, you can control the source face to follow your pose.

-1. Please download the pretrained model, and put it in the directory ``./`` after decompression.
+1. Because the size of our pretrained model is too big to be stored to GitHub, please download the model from

 https://drive.google.com/file/d/1S-dDljxz-_F39shlZ5D99aKB24DGa2nN/view?usp=sharing

+Unzip it and place it in the main directory ``./``.

 2. You must to have a usb camera to detect your face and make sure you have successfully installed.